AdobeDocs/express-add-ons-docs/src/pages/guides/distribute/guidelines/monetization.md

 Add-ons must not allow users on a free plan to download, share, or export premium content provided by Adobe Express.
 When a user on a free plan tries to share or export premium content using your add-on, you must notify the user that they need to upgrade, and inform the user how they can do so.
 See our [documentation](/..guides/develop/use_cases/#premium-content) for more information on how to do this.

-## Requirements for monetizing add ons
+## Requirements for monetizing your add-ons

-When listing your add-on for monetization to the public marketplace, you must indicate your add-on's purchase offerings in the public listing.
+When listing your add-ons for monetization to the public marketplace, you must indicate your add-on's purchase offerings in the public listing.

 The following are the supported monetization details currently,

 - Free
-- One time payment
+- One-time payment
 - Recurring subscription
 - Micro transactions
 - Other